UGSDW/ugsdw.github.io/together/index.md

 </div>

 <span>
-Student workers deserve a voice.
-UGSDW gives them one.
+Student workers deserve a say.
+UGSDW can give them one.
 </span>